-Here Jan Steen depicts a Man blowing Smoke at a drunken woman in a tavern.
-She holds a glass for wine or something stronger in her right hand, facing sideways certainly spilling whatever the glass once contained to the floor below.
+Here Steen depicts a Man blowing Smoke at a drunken woman in a tavern.
+She holds a glass of wine or something stronger in her right hand, facing sideways certainly spilling whatever the glass once contained to the floor below.

 Dutch artist Jan Steen painted this picture sometime between 1660 and 1665.
 He also painted a number of similar works displaying society’s worst at the hands of liquor or strong tobacco in households or taverns.